ganeti/ganeti/doc/design-daemons.rst

 The WConfD daemon will be responsible for removing stale lock files of jobs that didn't remove its lock files themselves.

+**Statelessness of the protocol:** To keep our protocols stateless, the job id and the path the to lock file are sent as part of every request that deals with resources, in particular the Ganeti Locks.
+All resources are owned by the pair (job id, lock file).
+In this way, several jobs can live in the same process (as it will be in the transition period), but owner death detection still only depends on the owner of the resource.
+In particular, no additional lookup table is needed to obtain the lock file for a given owner.

 **Considered alternatives:** An alternative to creating a separate lock file would be to lock the job status file.
 However, file locks are kept only as long as the file is open.
 Therefore any operation followed by